The semiclassical energy density of kinks and solitons: Hadamard point-split renormalization

 As discussed in the Introduction, even after a Hadamard point-split renormalization, there is in principle some further, but highly constrained renormalization freedom.
 In $1+1$ dimensions, and in the absence of curvature, it consists in redefinitions

-as a constant and the ``mass'' squared are the only local geometric quantities of mass dimension $0$ and $2$, respectively.
-While \eqref{eq:redef_del_p2} does not affect the energy density $\rho$, \cf \eqref{eq:rho}, the redefinition \eqref{eq:redef_p2} amounts to adding $\frac{\alpha}{2} \mu^2(z)$ to the energy density $\rho$.
-But this is tantamount to modifying $\Lambda$ in the subtraction term \eqref{eq:rho_H}.
+with $\alpha, \beta \in \R$, as a constant and the ``mass'' squared are the only local geometric quantities (occurring in the free action) of mass dimension $0$ and $2$, respectively.
+While \eqref{eq:redef_del_p2} does not affect the Hamiltonian energy density $\rho$, \cf \eqref{eq:rho} [and obviously also the not Wick square $\vp^2$], the redefinition \eqref{eq:redef_p2} amounts to adding $\frac{\alpha}{2} \mu^2(z)$ to the Hamiltonian energy density $\rho$.
+But this is tantamount to the same modification of $\Lambda$ in the subtraction terms \eqref{eq:rho_H} and \eqref{eq:p2_H}.
 Hence, the requirement of vanishing energy density at $z \to \pm \infty$ fixes completely the renormalization ambiguity for that quantity.
-Subtracting \eqref{eq:rho_H} from \eqref{eq:rho_ps} and \eqref{eq:rho_soliton_ps}, we thus obtain the expectation value of the renormalized energy densities as
+Subtracting \eqref{eq:rho_H} and \eqref{eq:p2_H} from \eqref{eq:rho_ps} and \eqref{eq:p2_ps}, we obtain for the expectation values of the renormalized $\rho$ and $(\tilde \vp^{(0)})^2$ in the kink background